On the Chaos in Continuous Weakly Mixing Maps

 Recall that, since $\mathcal X$ is separable, it has a countable dense subset and, since $\mathcal X$ is locally compact, for each point $x$ in $\mathcal X$, there is an open neighborhood $U$ of $x$ such that the closure $\overline U$ is compact.
 For infinite separable locally compact metric spaces, we have the following well-known result.

-{\bf Lemma 1.} {\it Let $\mathcal X$ be an infinite separable locally compact metric space.
-Then, for any point $x$ in $\mathcal X$ and any open neighborhood $U$ of $x$, there is an open neighborhood $V$ of $x$ such that the closure ${\overline V}$ is compact and is contained in $U$.
+{\bf Lemma 1.} {\it Let $\mathcal X$ be an infinite locally compact separable metric space.
+Then, for any point $x$ in $\mathcal X$ and any open neighborhood $U$ of $x$, there is an open neighborhood $V$ of $x$ such that the closure ${\overline V}$ is a compact subset of $U$.
 Furthermore, $\mathcal X$ has a countable basis of open sets with compact closures.}